AndrewSpano/USI-ML-Projects/README.md

 The project is also composed of 2 Tasks:

 1. Create a Convolutional Neural Network classifier for the problem.
-2. Hyper parameter tuning: Perform a grid search on the following parameters
+2. Hyper parameter tuning: Perform a grid search on the parameters below to find the optimal model, and then compare it with the model from Task 1
 * learning rate: {0.0001, 0.01}
 * number of neurons: {8, 64}

-to find the optimal model, and then compare it with the model from Task 1

 The code for each individual Task can be found in the src/ directory.
 To train the models, run the script through a terminal with the following command: